divadretlaw/PasscodeKit/README.md

 ### PasscodeKit

-The most complete, but also opinionated, module.
+The most complete, but also less customizable, module.
 Simply add `.passcode()` to your root view.

 ```swift
 @main